charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 I present both clprolf programming language and clprolf framework, which is a framework with pure annotations, to leverage clprolf language in C#, Java, or PHP.
 The clprolf language(CLear PROgramming Language and Framework) is an object-oriented programming language.
 It is not widely used.
 It is minimalistic, for simplify development.
-It is an interesting teaching tool, but it's not designed only for teaching purposes. clprolf lets you reason with real-life actors, almost as if you weren't programming.
-Programming focuses on functional problems, and describes the interactions of actors.
-For the technical parts, we describe solutions by describing what a worker (the computer) must do.
-Clprolf abstracts from the technical vision as much as possible, to remain functional.
-This is why design and development should be easier and more maintainable, and the applications produced should be mastered.
+It is an interesting teaching tool, but it's not designed only for teaching purposes.
+Programming with clprolf focuses on functional problems, and describes the interactions of actors.
+For the technical parts, we describe solutions by describing what a worker must do.
+It is a programming language designed for clarity, simplicity, and ease of use.
+The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
+The language's approach is, at the same time, to support and ease the algorithms writing, thanks to classes and interfaces types, and to modifiers addition.
+One of the main goal, or perhaps the most important goal in clprolf, is to ease writing programs.
+Programming is an interweaving of design problems and algorithmic problems.
+Clprolf not only supports you for the design of your system but for the algorithms inside too.

 ### A SUPERSET OF JAVA
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface',